mirioeggmann/cloudflare-ddns/README.md

 # 2. Navigate into it
 cd cloudflare-ddns

-# 3. Edit the k8s-cronjob according to "Values for k8s-cronjob.yaml"
+# 3. Edit the k8s-cronjob.yaml according to "Values for k8s-cronjob.yaml"

-# 4. Start the cronjob
+# 4. Execute the cronjob
 kubectl apply -f k8s-cronjob.yaml
 ```